knrdl/caasa/README.md

 CaaSa can read the username from a http request header.
 This header must be supplied by a reverse proxy in front of CaaSa.
 It can be specified via the environment variable `WEBPROXY_AUTH_HEADER`.
 A typical header name is *Remote-User*.

-> :warning: The header must be supplied by the reverse proxy and must not be set by the client.
+> :warning: The header must be supplied by the reverse proxy.
+A value provided by a malicious client must be overwritten.

 ### 3. Annotate containers